advocations/skype/Skype/WebSDK/docs/troubleshooting/gatheringLogs/Logs-WebTraffic.md

 1. Start Charles.
 2. Charles is supposed to automatically start proxying all web traffic, so once you open a web browser and start navigating around you should see the traffic in Charles.
 However, if you don't see any traffic after navigating around, you can manually configure your computer send traffic through the Charles proxy.
 On a Windows machine, you can do this by going to **Network Proxy Settings > Manual proxy setup > Use a proxy server** and type **127.0.0.1** (localhost) in the Address field, and **8888** in the port field.
 3. Follow the steps on [this site](https://www.charlesproxy.com/documentation/proxying/ssl-proxying/) to decrypt HTTPS traffic with Charles.
+4. Reproduce the scenario.
+5. Inspect the requests related to your web app, and pay special attention to requests with response statuses in the 400s and 500s (but note that some 401 responses are by design).
+6. If you're capturing the web traffic to submit with an error report, or you'd like to revisit it later, go to **File > Save Session**, select an appropriate save location, name the trace, and click **save**.

 <a href="related-topics"></a>
 ## Related topics